cdslaborg/paramonted/generic/2/_includes/specdram.md

     equivalent to gelmanFactor-squared multiplied by `5`.

-Note, however, that the result of Gelman et al. paper applies only to multivariate normal proposal distributions, in the limit of infinite dimensions.
+Note, however, that the result of Gelman et al. paper applies only to multivariate normal proposal distributions in the limit of infinite dimensions.
 Therefore, care must be taken when using Gelman's scaling factor with non-Gaussian proposals and target objective functions.
 Only the product symbol `*` can be parsed in the string value of `proposalScale`.
 The presence of other mathematical symbols or multiple appearances of the product symbol will lead to a simulation crash.
 Also, note that the prescription of an acceptance range specified by the input variable `targetAcceptanceRate` will lead to dynamic modification of the initial input value of `proposalScale` throughout sampling for `proposalAdaptationCount` times.
-The default string value for `proposalScale` is `"gelman"` (for all proposal distributions), which is subsequently converted to `2.38 / sqrt(ndim)`.
+The default string value for `proposalScale` is `"1"` (for all proposal distributions).

 ### proposalStart

 The simulation specification `proposalStart` is a vector type of `real` of the highest precision available within the ParaMonte library of length `ndim` where `ndim` is the dimension of the domain of the objective function.
-For every element of `proposalStart` that is not provided as input, the default value will be the center of the sampling domain as determined by `domainCubeLimitLower` and `domainCubeLimitUpper` input specifications.
+For every element of `proposalStart` not provided as input, the default value will be the center of the sampling domain as determined by `domainCubeLimitLower` and `domainCubeLimitUpper` input specifications.
 If the condition `proposalStartRandomized` is set to the logical/Boolean true value, then the missing elements of `proposalStart` will be initialized to values drawn randomly from within the corresponding ranges specified by the input variables `proposalStartDomainCubeLimitLower` and `proposalStartDomainCubeLimitUpper`.
 If the simulation specification `outputStatus` is set to "extend" and a prior successful simulation run exists, then `proposalStart` will be set to the average of the sampled states of the most recent successful run.
 In this case, any user-specified value will be overridden by the computed `proposalStart`.

 Related specifications: [proposalStart](#proposalstart), [proposalStartDomainCubeLimitLower](#proposalstartdomaincubelimitlower), [proposalStartDomainCubeLimitUpper](#proposalstartdomaincubelimitupper), [proposalStartRandomized](#proposalstartrandomized).<br>